EBIvariation/eva-submission/README.md

 1. Loading submission metadata from ENA into EVAPRO (`metadata_load`)
 2. Accessioning VCF files and making files public (`accession`)
 3. Loading into the variant warehouse (`variant_load`)
-4. Clustering in the current supported assembly, including remapping if necessary (`cluster`)
+4. Clustering in the current supported assembly, including remapping to that assembly if necessary (`optional_remap_and_cluster`)

 By default, the script will run all of these tasks, though you may specify a subset using the flag `--tasks`.
 Note that as some steps are long-running the script is best run in a screen/tmux session.